flare-foundation/attestation-client/deployment/README.md

 - Docker folder should be set to a mount that has sufficient amount of disk space for docker volumes.
 The installation creates several docker volumes.

-## Step 1 - Credential configs generation
+## Step 1 - Clone repository and build Docker image

 Note that the secure installation should have Step 1 carried out on a separate secure machine and then have credential configurations copied to a deployment machine.